minhanhvu/Determinants-of-second-hand-car-prices/README.md

 #### 📝 NOTE:
-Here you find the key
+Here you'll find the summary of my projects.
+For in-depth analysis/discussion, please visit my Gitbook

 ### ⁉️ Problem statement
 The project sets out to identify the key specifications that influence the price of second-hand cars in German markets using BMW car dataset.